 \subsection{The groupoids $\Wh_G$ and $\TS_G$}

-In the usual formulation of local Langlands correspondence for a general reductive group, one needs to make a few auxiliary choices.
-This is also the case in our formulation discussed later.
-In this subsection, we discuss how to carefully choose such auxiliary data.
-Compared to the existing literatures, we will introduce some groupoids keeping track of automorphisms of these data.
-Readers who are only interested in quasi-split groups satisfying the condition $H^1(F,Z_G)=0$ (e.g. $G=\GL_n$) can largely skip this subsection.
+In the standard formulation of the local Langlands correspondence for a general reductive group, several auxiliary choices must be made.
+This is also true in our formulation, which we will discuss later.
+In this subsection, we will explain how to carefully select these auxiliary data.
+Compared to the existing literature, we will introduce some groupoids that keep track of the automorphisms of these data.
+Readers who are primarily interested in quasi-split groups satisfying the condition $H^1(F,Z_G)=0$ (e.g. $G=\GL_n$) may largely skip this subsection.